If you or someone you know is in crisis, dial 988 to reach the Suicide and Crisis Lifeline, which provides 24/7, free

 Stress and anxiety often lead to insomnia and sleep problems.
-Lack of proper rest can also contribute to stress.
+Insomnia symptoms may begin to dissipate once the stressful situation ends and stress subsides.
+However, some people fall into a cyclical pattern of sleep loss and daytime anxiety that can contribute to stress.
 Since stress and sleep problems share such a reciprocal relationship, understanding and addressing one of these issues can often lead to improvements for the other.